ptitSeb/box64/docs/USAGE.md

 Enables/Disables Box64's Dynarec building BigBlock.
  * 0 : Don't try to build block as big as possible (can help program using lots of thread and a JIT, like C#/Unity) (Default when libmonobdwgc-2.0.so is loaded)
  * 1 : Build Dynarec block as big as possible (Default.)
- * 2 : Build Dynarec block bigger (don't stop when block overlaps)
+ * 2 : Build Dynarec block bigger (don't stop when block overlaps, but only for blocks in elf memory)
+ * 3 : Build Dynarec block bigger (don't stop when block overlaps, for all type of memory)

 #### BOX64_DYNAREC_STRONGMEM
 Enable/Disable simulation of Strong Memory model